"excellent as a whole, and indeed pre-eminent in offshore work, with a large number of highly competent counsel"

 Re Scherbakov:

-Dakis Hagen QC and Emma Hargreaves continue to act for the adult children of a late Russian businessman in Re Scherbakov, a cross border dispute concerning the succession to his very substantial worldwide estate.
-Giles Richardson acts for the deceased's former wife and Richard Wilson QC acts for the interim administrators.
+Dakis Hagen QC and Emma Hargreaves continue to act for the adult children of a late Russian businessman in Re Scherbakov, deceased, a cross border dispute concerning the succession to his very substantial worldwide estate and related proceedings concerning the beneficial ownership of very valuable shares in a BVI company.
+Dakis and Emma recently succeeded in obtaining an order for joint case management of the two English claims, notwithstanding opposition from the claimants.
+Giles Richardson acts for the deceased’s former wife and Richard Wilson QC and Oliver Jones act for the interim administrators.

 HSBC International Trustee Limited v Tan Poh Lee FSD 175 of 2019 (IKJ):